-of Jammu and Kashmir, and was not open to foreign tourists even few years ago.
-There was a time when, even citizens of India had to take prior permission to enter the area; however, presently people from various nations are allowed to have a feel of the place.
+Ladakh is one of the oldest Indian civilizations and most hostile environments to be in.
+Situated in the Indian state of Jammu and Kashmir, it was not open to foreign tourists few years ago.
+There was a time when even Indian citizens had to take prior permission to enter the area; however, presently people from different nations are welcome to visit and savour the feel of the place.

 The road to Leh from Manali is one of the most spirited and popular trails, to avail this adventure sport’s feel in India.
 The entire stretch of the route offers mesmerizing sights, sheer adventure and the thrilling challenge of bike riding no doubt.
 It is 480 kilometres of pure adrenaline rush.
 A biking experience of once in a lifetime, its route stretches up to an altitude of 5,602 metres, while never being lower than 3,978 metres.
 The effort that goes in riding along this elevation path creates unimaginably beautiful results while en route as well as at peak point.
 Here, the rider is in for one of his life’s best visuals, encompassing glorious mountain peaks, frozen glaciers, wind-blown valleys, crystal clear rivers, alpine lakes, serene monasteries, remote settlements and lush meadows and valleys.